AntonyBooming/outage_project/README.md

 <iframe
   src="step3-outage-MAR.html"
   width="600"
-  height="650"
+  height="450"
   frameborder="0"
 ></iframe>

 #### As you can see from the red dashed line, the difference between the distributions of all CAUSE.CATEGORY.DETAIL and CAUSE.CATEGORY.DETAIL where HURRICANE.NAMES are missing is much more than our 1000 simulated differences.
-Thereby, it concludes that the missingness of HURRICANE.NAMES column is dependant on CAUSE.CATEGORY.DETAIL column.
+Thereby, it is likely plausible that the missingness of HURRICANE.NAMES column is dependant on CAUSE.CATEGORY.DETAIL column.

 Conversely, let's now see what column HURRICANE.NAMES column doesn't depend on.